 Best Charcoal Grill 2026: Kettle, Kamado, or Something Else?

 Charcoal makes better food than gas.
-I am going to say that clearly because most guides dance around it.
-The flavor difference is real — the high heat from live fire, the smoke from hardwood charcoal, the crust you get on a steak from 600°F+ coals is categorically different from what a gas burner produces.
+Most guides dance around this, but it is true.
+The flavor difference is real, the high heat from live fire, the smoke from hardwood charcoal, the crust you get on a steak from 600°F+ coals is categorically different from what a gas burner produces.
 Charcoal also burns hotter, which is why the best steakhouses still use charcoal and hardwood.

 The trade-off is involvement.
 Charcoal grills do not have ignition switches.
 You light the charcoal, you manage the fire, and you control temperature through airflow rather than a dial.
 This takes 20-30 minutes to set up versus 5 minutes for gas.
 Many people decide that time is worth it for the result.
 Many do not.
 Neither answer is wrong.